Employer’s Guide to Multi-State Payroll for Remote Workers

 Some states, on the other hand, tax all income of their residents, including wages earned for work completed in another state.
 Residency definitions vary among the states, so you must consult and review relevant state laws and regulations to ensure compliance.

-State Payroll Reciprocity Agreements
+Payroll Reciprocity Agreements Between States

 It’s possible for remote or out-of-state workers to be taxed twice, but this double taxation can be resolved by the taxpayer when preparing their state tax returns.
 The taxpayer would then be refunded for taxes withheld unnecessarily from their paycheck.
 This does create a slight burden on the taxpayer, which is why some states have reciprocity agreements.
 Reciprocal tax agreements allow residents of one state working in another to pay taxes on their income based on the laws and regulations of their resident state.